lo6ic/cs-blog/posts/react-fundamentals:-components,-props,-and-your-first-app.md

 ---
-title: 'React Fundamentals: Components, Props, and Your First App'
+title: "React Fundamentals: Components, Props, and Your First App"
 description: "This post introduces the core React building blocks—components, props, and events—while walking you through setting up a local React project in VS Code and creating your first interactive Todo app."
 published: true
 datePublished: September 12, 2025
 picture: "assets/posts/buildingblocks.jpg"
 ---

 ### React Fundamentals: Components, Props, and Your First App

 September 12th, 2025

 #### Intro

 Welcome to **Part 2 of the React & Gatsby Learning Series**!
 In this series, I’m helping Angular developers (and front-end devs in general) understand React and Gatsby step by step.
 Each post builds on the last, includes a practical project, and highlights key comparisons between Angular and React (and later, Scully and Gatsby).

 If you missed the first post, check out <a href="https://christopherschedler.com/posts/from-angular-to-react:-understanding-the-mental-model-shift">Part 1: From Angular to React—Understanding the Mental Model Shift</a> to get grounded in the big-picture differences between Angular and React.

 ---

 #### Setting Up Your Local Development Environment

 Before we dive into components, let’s set up React locally so you can code along.

 1. **Install VS Code**

    - Download from <a href="https://code.visualstudio.com" target="_blank">https://code.visualstudio.com</a>.
-   - Recommended extensions: *ES7+ React/Redux/React-Native snippets*, *Prettier*, and *React Developer Tools (browser)*.
+   - Recommended extensions: _ES7+ React/Redux/React-Native snippets_, _Prettier_, and _React Developer Tools (browser)_.

 2. **Install Node.js & npm**

    - Get the latest LTS version from <a href="https://nodejs.org" target="_blank">https://nodejs.org</a>.
    - Confirm installation:
      ```bash
      node -v
      npm -v
      ```

 3. **Create a New React App**
    React no longer recommends `create-react-app` as the default starter, so we’ll use **Vite** (fast, lightweight, and modern).

    ```bash
    npm create vite@latest my-first-react-app